Personalised dynamic super learning: an application in predicting hemodiafiltration convection volumes: Conclusion

 \section{Conclusion}

 We demonstrated the potential of POSL to dynamically predict a repeated continuous outcome while optimising the prediction for its subject.
 We illustrated its performances on a real-life example in nephrology.
 However, this methodology can also be employed outside medical fields as long as sufficient observations are collected for the statistical unit.
 We then discussed several challenges involved in its use and our choices.
-We hope this study will encourage researchers to use this approach more broadly and provide guidance on using ML-based approaches in anticipation of the publication of ML-specific guidelines \citep{Collins_Moons_2019, Collins__2021}.
+We hope this study will encourage researchers to use this approach more broadly and provide guidance on using ML-based approaches.
 Furthermore, prediction being a necessary step for causality \citep{Hernan_Hsu_Healy_2019, vdLaan_Rose_2011}, POSL presents a new tool for personalised treatment rules \citep{Moodie_Stephens_2018}.
 Finally, prediction modellers should look beyond the statistical performances and technical challenges by considering the ethical issues of using ML \citep{Wiens_2019, Vollmer_2020}.